micropython/micropython/docs/psoc6/quickref.rst

 The constructor
 ^^^^^^^^^^^^^^^

-.. class:: SPISlave(baudrate,polarity,phase,bits,firstbit,ssel,sck, mosi, miso)
+.. class:: SPISlave(baudrate, polarity, phase, bits, firstbit, ssel, sck, mosi, miso)

     Constructs and returns a new SPI slave object using the following parameters.